 How to Report Errata

-- On the RFC Errata page, enter the RFC number under “Report New Errata”, and click the button.
+- Enter the RFC number under “Report New Errata”, and click the button.

 - this field is filled automatically with the current date